sonic-net/DASH/documentation/general/dash-sonic-hld.md

 	- Route table based metering - E.g. For Vnet peering cases.
 	- Mapping table based metering - E.g For specific destinations within mapping table that must be billed separately
 - If packet flow hits multiple metering buckets, order of priority shall be **Policy->Route->Mapping**
 - User shall be able to override the precedence between Routing and Mapping buckets by setting an _override_ flag.
-When policy is enabled for a route, it takes higher precendence than routing and mapping metering bucket.
+When policy is enabled for a route, it takes higher precedence than routing and mapping metering bucket.
 - Implementation shall aggregate the counters on an "_ENI+Metering Bucket_" combination for billing:
 	- 	All traffic from an ENI to a Peered VNET
 	- 	All traffic from an ENI to a Private Link destination